nanogiants/appcom-styleguide-android/README.md

   <a name="naming--pascalcase"></a><a name="10.3"></a>
-  - [10.3](#naming--pascalcase) Use PascalCase only when naming classes, constructors and filenames.
+  - [10.3](#naming--pascalcase) Use PascalCase only when naming classes, constructors and other java filenames.
-  // TODO: All filenames?
-(Simon)

     // good
     class TestCase {